nsezer/nsezer.github.io/privacy.md

 We do not use any analytics services and the app does not require account creation or login.
-For more information about how Google uses data from AdMob, please visit: https://policies.google.com/technologies/ads
+For more information about how Google uses data from AdMob, please visit: [Google Policies](https://policies.google.com/technologies/ads)

 If you have any questions about this policy, feel free to [contact us.](mailto:nazifsezer@gmail.com)